yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Many encryption algorithms leak information about the length of the plaintext, with a varying amount of leakage depending on the algorithm and mode of operation.
 Sensitive information, such as passwords, SHOULD be padded before being encrypted.
 It is RECOMMENDED to avoid any compression of data before encryption since such compression often reveals information about the plaintext.
+See {{Kelsey}} for general background on compression and encryption, and {{Alawatugoda}} for a specific example of attacks on HTTP cookies.

 ## Use UTF-8 ## {#use-utf8}